cisco-lockhart/cdo-public-api-docs/cdo-sdk/python/docs/ConnectorsApi.md

 Modify SDC

-Modify a SDC in the CDO tenant
+Modify a SDC in the SCC tenant

 ### Example